rptine/password-classifier/README.md

 Pull the directory as is.
 The bash script which the program is launched from (classify.sh), a script for calculating password entropy (entropy.py), and a word list that the program searches (words.txt) should all be present.

 ## How to Use
-To find the classification of a password: sample-password, call the bash script classify.sh from the command line using the call ```./classify.sh sample-password```
+To find the classification of password: sample-password, call the bash script classify.sh from the command line using the call ```./classify.sh sample-password```

 ## Examples
 ```./classify.sh password```                    ```weak``` <br/>